How far a donation can go – a Four Diamonds child’s journey to medical school

-He found his calling as a patient on the other side of campus at Penn State Children’s Hospital.
+He found his calling as a patient on the other side of campus at Penn State Health Children’s Hospital.
 Colin’s journey to becoming a doctor started with a diagnosis.

 While lifting weights in preparation for the upcoming football season, Colin – a budding sophomore at Boiling Springs High School – felt pain in his left ribs.
 Thinking it was a muscle issue, he cut back on weightlifting.
 In May 2011 during baseball season, the pain returned – this time with a noticeable lump protruding from his rib cage.

 Hayes had an X-ray, CT scan and various other tests before a pediatric oncologist at Penn State Health Milton S. Hershey Medical Center gave him staggering news: It was a rare type of bone cancer called Ewing’s sarcoma.

 “I didn’t sleep at all the night after we learned of his condition,” Sharon Hayes, his mother, said.
 “I was panicked and couldn’t believe it was true.”

 The questions poured into her mind: How can my family get through this?
 What’s going to happen to my son?
 How will we afford these treatments?
 What if I have to leave my job?

 Then two moments eased her worries.
 The first came the morning after her sleepless night.
 Colin came down the stairs and told her, “‘Mom, it doesn’t matter what we have to do, we’re going to do it,’” Sharon said.
 “Those words from my brave 15-year old made the difference and as a family, we didn’t look back from that moment.”

 Point at the image below to reveal slideshow controls.